keithreid-sfw/PROD-ALERT-2/README.md

 # PROD-ALERT-2
-Psychiatric Restraint Open Data Analysis using Logarithmic Estimate of Reporting Trends
+Psychiatric Restraint Open Data Analysis using Logarithmic Estimate of Reporting Trends part 2

 Repository for the second iteration of PROD-ALERT.